insolar/mainnet/README.md

 ## Quick start

 You can test Insolar Mainnet locally.

-To do that, you need to install and deploy it as described below.
+To do that, you need to:

+1. Install everything from the **Prerequisites** section.
+2. Install this application.
+3. Deploy this application locally.

 ### Prerequisites